 If you’d like to learn more about journalists’ preferences, you can reference the full Muck Rack report here.

 Looking to up your PR game?
 Need help with your media relations efforts?
-Learn more about my public relations consulting services here – or get in touch by replying to this message.
+Learn more about my public relations consulting services here.

 100% of this blog post was written by me, the human, with no contribution from AI.